 Write Press Releases for Maine Elks State Events and assist Lodges to write them for their local community related events.

-Arrange for photographic coverage of MEA events, and use appropriate photos to help spread a positive message to the community about the Elks and the State Association
+Arrange for photographic coverage of MEA events and use appropriate photos to help spread a positive message to the community about the Elks and the State Association.

-Develop a list of media contacts, and develop a working relationship with the news media
+Develop a list of media contacts and develop a working relationship with the news media.

-Submit articles to the Elks Magazine, and encourage Elk Lodges to do the same
+Submit articles to the Elks Magazine and encourage Elk Lodges to do the same.

 Collect and distribute news from Local Lodges to the membership and the public via the MEA Website and social media.